 Above all, learning doesn’t happen very well if a student isn’t engaged.
 I’m good at helping my students become interested in what they’re studying and, even if it takes a little while, it’s more than worth it.

 Robbie was 9 years old when we started our lessons together (and is now 13).
-He had a very analytical mind and was flourishing in Maths and Science.
-However, he lacked confidence in his creative writing.
+He had a very analytical mind but he lacked confidence in his creative writing.
 We worked on unlocking his imagination as well as how to describe people, objects and settings in the most vivid way possible, using all the senses and engaging the reader’s imagination.
 We also worked on a structured approach, and I am pleased to say that Robbie has now been offered places at The American School.

 Alex was applying to Oxbridge to read English on his gap year, having not been made an offer in his final year of school.
 Over 5 months we met regularly at the British Library, worked through his personal statement, his essays that were to be sent up, and his interview technique.
 He received an unconditional offer at Hereford, Oxford.